-Any WSU student who requests an accommodation due to a disability is required to establish eligibility through Services for Students with Disabilities (SSD).
+Any WSU student who requests an accommodation due to a disability is required to establish eligibility through Disability Services.
 An essential component to establishing eligibility is documentation.
-SSD has provided a brief form which summarizes our “Documentation Guidelines”.
-This form is availably for download from this site or it may be picked up from any SSD office.
-The following informatoin expands upon that document in order to help students (and others) fully understand our documentation requirements.
+Disability Services has provided a brief form which summarizes our “Documentation Guidelines”.
+This form is available for download from this site or it may be picked up from any Disability Services office.
+The following information expands upon that document in order to help students (and others) fully understand our documentation requirements.

 Disability documentation must establish (diagnose) a disability and provide information on the functional impact of the disability.

 Documentation should provide a basic understanding of a student’s disability and enough information to anticipate how the current impact of the disability in the environment of higher education.
 In short, how will any limitations associated with the disability impact the structure of individual courses, testing, program requirements, educational activities, practicum experiences, etc.?

 Documentation should be provided by a licensed (or otherwise appropriately credentialed) individual.
 Disability Services staff must be able to establish said credentials.
 It is also reasonable to expect the credentials of the diagnostician to be related to the type of condition, disability or disorder being diagnosed.

 A full diagnosis statement should:

 - Identify the disability, including DSM or ICF diagnostic codes, and provide a full clinical description.